cloudfoundry/cf-acceptance-tests/README.md

 * `apps_domain`: A shared domain that tests can use to create subdomains that will route to applications also created in the tests.

 ##### Optional parameters:
-`include_*` parameters are used to specify whether to skip tests based on what is enabled/disabled on a deployment.
+`include_*` parameters are used to specify whether to skip tests based on how a deployment is configured.
 * `include_apps`: Flag to include the apps test group.
 * `include_sso`: Flag to include the services tests that integrate with Single Sign On.
 * `include_security_groups`: Flag to include tests for security groups.